Is The Blue Lagoon (Iceland) Still Worth Visiting 2024?

 Leave the big camera in the locker room.
 Your phone is good enough to get photos.
 Almost all my shots from the Blue Lagoon were taken on an iPhone.
 A lot of phones nowadays are rated IP67 which basically means its waterproof down to 1 meter (for a certain period of time).

-Your phone will be able to handle the splashes, but because of all the minerals, silica and algae in the water, take caution with submerging or dropping it in the water.
-If you want to feel safer, you can get one of these universal sized waterproof cases to give you some peace of mind.
+Your phone will be able to handle the splashes, but avoid submerging or dropping your phone into the water because of all the minerals and silica.
+I recommend getting one of these universal sized waterproof cases to give you some peace of mind.

 5. Condition Regularly

-They will tell you to rub the provided conditioner into your hair if you plan to soak your head in the water.
+The staff will advise you to rub the provided conditioner into your hair if you plan to soak your head in the water.
 This is to prevent your hair from caking up and drying out.
-Still, the conditioner will wash out if you’re dipping your head in and out of the water enough times.
-Take a break and reapply.
+The conditioner will wash out if you’re repeatedly dipping your head in and out of the water.
+Remember to reapply.

 6. Don’t Forget To Go For A Walk Outside The Blue Lagoon